Flowpack/Flowpack.SimpleSearch.ContentRepositoryAdaptor/README.md

-Flowpack.SimpleSearch.ContentRepositoryAdaptor
+SimpleSearch ContentRepositoryAdaptor
 ==============================================

-a search for the TYPO3 CR based on the SimpleSearch
+a search for the TYPO3 CR based on the SimpleSearch.

 Usage is pretty easy.
 Install this and Flowpack.SimpleSearch.
 Run the command: